Missy, the founder of Misemi joined us for our fifth episode. We discussed her journey thus far and how she presents such an impactful brand.

 On a cold winter’s evening, we cracked open a bottle of rum and let the festivities begin.
 Featuring a variety of snacks, we set up and welcomed Missy into the room.
 And if you didn’t know, our next event is on Wednesday 27th November at Boxpark Shoreditch – get tickets here.

 Fashion is a form of expression that helps to reveal your character and even define your identity.
-From rapper, Cameron’s famous baby pink ensembles to Missy Elliott’s style innovations, it’s really interesting to see how much detail is put into an artist’s image these days.
-Designs by Misemi are now being hunted by stylists and have been worn by the likes of Julie Adenuga, Mahalia, Lethal B, and Ray Blk just to name a few!
+So, from rapper, Cameron’s famous baby pink ensembles to Missy Elliott’s style innovations, it’s really interesting to see how much detail is put into an artist’s image these days.
+As a result, it’s no wonder why Designs by Misemi are now being hunted by stylists and have been worn by the likes of Julie Adenuga, Mahalia, Lethal B, and Ray Blk just to name a few!

 Where to find Designs by Misemi